michalurb8/ChaosGame/README.md

 # ChaosGame
-Chaos game picture generator, uses previously written library.
+Chaos game picture generator, using a previously written library.